hans logo

 In the summer, the process works in reverse.
 The indoor unit absorbs the heat from inside the home and transfers it outside the home.

-What Are The Different Kinds of Heat Pumps?
+What Are The Different Kinds Of Heat Pumps?

 There are 2 main types of heat pumps.
 They work relatively the same way, but their heat source is the biggest difference between them.